Saturday, January 31, 2009

 A child already conceived at the time of the death of the decedent is capable of succeeding provided it be born later under the conditions prescribed in Article 41.”

-There is some confusion on this issue because of the wording of Article 1025.
-A lot of lawyers will tell you that these nephews and nieces do not have the right to inherit since their parents PREDECEASED the aunt.
-These lawyers will emphasize the phrase "no exception" as discussed in the book “Civil Code of the Philippines Annotated, Volume III, Wills and Succession” by Justice Edgardo Paras.
-As Justice Paras says in page 474 of his book, “Even in case of representation, the representative must already be alive or at least conceived at the time the succession opens.
-He himself must be capable of succeeding the decedent.”
-Also civil law expert Desiderio P. Jurado says in pages 480 and 481 of his book “Comments and Jurisprudence on Succession” that “it is essential that the representative must be living at the moment the succession opens.”
+The wording of Article 1025 has caused some confusion.
+A lot of lawyers will tell you that these nephews and nieces do not have the right to inherit since their parents predeceased the aunt.
+These lawyers will emphasize the phrase “no exception” as discussed in the book “Civil Code of the Philippines Annotated, Volume III, Wills and Succession” by Justice Edgardo Paras.
+As Justice Paras says in page 474 of his book:

 Nephews and nieces already alive when the aunt or uncle died can inherit by representing their predeceased parents

-The proper interpretation of Article 1025 is this: Were the nephews and nieces already alive when the succession opened, that is, when the aunt died?
-If yes, then they have the right to inherit by way of representation of their parents.
+Were the nephews and nieces already alive when the succession opened, that is, when the aunt died?
+If yes, then they have the right to inherit by representing their parents.
 They will inherit together with the surviving brothers and sisters of the aunt.
 Their share is whatever the share of each brother or sister, to be divided equally among them.

-Per stirpes and per capita division of the inheritance
+“Per stirpes” and “per capita” division of the inheritance

 The

 per stirpes basis means that the four children’s individual shares will not be equal to the share of the remaining siblings.
-The NCC speaks of shares per capita and per stirpes.
+The NCC speaks of shares “per capita” and “per stirpes.”
 The four siblings (A, B,C and D) are entitled to inherit from E on a per capita basis.
 Since A has died, his children (nephews and nieces U,V, W and X) will inherit by right of representation of their father A. Their share in the inheritance will be on a per stirpes basis.

 In simple terms, the shares of the siblings (B, C and D) who are still alive are greater than that of the nephews and nieces U,V, W and X. This is because they will inherit fully their share while the nephews and nieces will divide among themselves the respective share that was supposed to go to A.

-Grandnephews and grandnieces cannot inherit by right of representation
+Grandnephews and grandnieces cannot inherit by right of representation (collateral line)